Deciding whether or not to drop a HSC subject entirely or to drop down a level is a bit like dropping an egg off a wall.

 It can feel so good when you do it, but it can create a big old mess afterwards.

-In this article and video, Rowan from #AOSTV shares our simple guide to figuring out whether or not you should drop a subject to ensure you avoid a HSC mess!
+In this video, Rowan is going to share our simple guide to figuring out whether or not you should drop a subject to ensure you avoid a HSC mess!

 Ready to figure out whether you should drop that HSC subject or not?
 Let’s jump in!